Houston Baptist University Catalog

 Department of Music

-The music curricula provide the specialization and depth of study necessary for performance (voice, piano, organ, band instruments), theory-composition, sacred music, or teacher certification.
+The music curricula provide the specialization and depth of study necessary for performance (voice, piano, organ, band instruments) and teacher certification.
 Qualified non-majors may enroll in music electives and participate in one of the performing ensembles.
-Students who wish to major in music must apply for acceptance to a degree program that leads to a Bachelor of Arts (BA) in Music, a Bachelor of Music (BM) (performance—voice, piano, organ, theory-composition, or church music), or a Bachelor of Music Education (BME) (teacher certification).
+Students who wish to major in music must apply for acceptance to a degree program that leads to a Bachelor of Arts (BA) in Music, a Bachelor of Music (BM) (performance—voice, piano,or organ), or a Bachelor of Music Education (BME) (teacher certification).